Towards Quantifying Long-Range Interactions in Graph Machine Learning: a Large Graph Dataset and a Measurement: Experimental Details

-As mentioned in Section~\ref{sec:benchmark}, we adopt \texttt{NeighborLoader} from PyG to sample the supporting subgraph for each node.
-This method implements the sampling strategy of GraphSAGE~\citep{hamilton2017inductive}, which recursively selects $[N_1, N_2, \dots, N_H]$ neighbors from a node's 1st, 2nd, ..., $H$-th hop neighborhood.
-Given the grid-like structure of our city networks, we empirically found that the average size of a $16$-hop ego-network is typically around $1k$ nodes, which remains manageable for most GPU devices.
-Consequently, we set each $[N_1, N_2, \dots, N_H]$ to $1k$, ensuring that the sampled subgraph covers all nodes in the $16$-hop neighborhood.
-Furthermore, we use a \texttt{batch\_size} of $20k$ (i.e., $20k$ seed nodes) for training and testing.
-The GPU memory cost and training/testing time are reported in the next section.
+Notably, all baselines generally achieve superior performance with a larger hidden\_size.
+However, such differences are often negligible compared to the increasing trend in model depths.
+With that being said, in the next section, we proceed to investigate scenarios when the model size is fixed.

-\paragraph{Resource monitor.} The experiments are conducted on a cluster of 8 \texttt{NVIDIA L40} GPUs, each with 48 GB memory.
-For reference, we monitor the peak GPU memory consumption of models under each setting by running only one job at a time, where we set \texttt{batch size}=$20k$ and vary $L=H \in [2, 4, 8, 16]$.
-The results are shown in Figure~\ref{fig:memory}, in which we can observe that SGFormer, despite having a medium model size among the baselines, occupies the most memory in all cases due to its attention module.
+\paragraph{Results at fix model depth with various sampling hops.} As discussed earlier, one limitation of the main results on Figure~\ref{fig:benchmark results} is that the observed performance gains may be attributed to the increasing model parameters as the number of layers $L$ grows.
+To address this, we further investigate the scenario where $L$ is fixed at 16 (i.e., keeping the model size constant), and adopt an $H$-hop neighborhood sampling method introduced in GraphSAGE~\citep{hamilton2017inductive} that refrains the model from seeing beyond hop $H$.
+Note that the same method is also widely used in the literature for training models on large graphs.

-Meanwhile, we also record the training/testing clock time per epoch in Figure~\ref{fig:train time} and Figure~\ref{fig:test time} respectively.
-The results suggest that SGFormer generally costs a longer computation time than other GNN baselines at both training and testing, but such difference is insignificant on \texttt{London}.
-We hypothesize that, since \texttt{London} is at least twice larger than the other networks, it requires more iterations to finish one epoch under the same \texttt{batch\_size}=$20k$.
-This implies that the \texttt{NeighborLoader} needs to sample more ego-networks during training/testing, which is time-consuming when the underlying graph is large.
+Concretely, our strategy is implemented with \texttt{NeighborLoader} from PyG, which recursively selects $[N_1, N_2, \dots, N_H]$ neighbors from a node's 1st, 2nd, ..., $H$-th hop neighborhood.
+Given the grid-like structure of our city networks, the size of the neighborhood does not explode with $H$, and we empirically found that the average size of a $16$-hop ego-network is typically around $1k$ nodes, which remains manageable for most GPU devices.
+Therefore, we sample all nodes inside the $H$-hop neighborhood, and use a \texttt{batch\_size} of $20k$ (i.e., $20k$ seed nodes) for training and testing.